CSCoder33/Corporate_Bond_Dashboard/README.md

 # Corporate Bond Spread Dashboard

 Tracks and visualizes U.S. corporate bond spreads over time, comparing Investment Grade (IG) and High Yield (HY) OAS, and contextualizing against Treasury benchmarks.
+It also displays recessions which are represented by the grey portions.
 Outputs charts and a current spreads table and is designed to auto-update daily via GitHub Actions.

 Last updated: 2025-09-07